-As I explored in another column, not all of Mexico is awash in blood and drugs.
+As I explored in another column (see "Snag a deal on Mexican real estate"), not all of Mexico is awash in blood and drugs.
 Much of the violence occurs in border towns, downtown Mexico City, and in the community of Culiacan, two hours north of Mazatlan.

 In recent months, drug-related violence has also surfaced in Acapulco.
 However, much of the country remains a laid-back, comfortable place to live and visit, with inexpensive housing and a low cost of living.
 The flow of North American traffic to Mexico increased, in fact, in the last quarter of 2010.

 "When someone gets killed in New York City, people in Europe don’t boycott the United States," said Marino Tomacelli, a San Diego resident who owns property on the Riviera Maya.